cfengine/documentation/guide/writing-and-serving-policy/policy-framework.markdown

 successfully execute `update.cf`, it has no mechanism for distributing new policy files**).

-By default, the policy defined in update.cf is executed from two sets of promise bodies.
-The "usual" one (defined in the `bundlesequence` in `promises.cf`) and another in the backup/failsafe `bundlesequence` (defined in `failsafe.cf`).
+By default, the policy defined in update.cf is executed at the beginning of a `cf-execd` scheduled agent run (see `schedule` and `exec_command` as defined in `body executor control` in `controls/3.7/cf_execd.cf`).
+When the update policy completes (regardless of success or failure) the policy defined in `promises.cf` is activated.

 This is a standalone policy file.
 You can actually run it with `cf-agent -KI -f ./update.cf` but if you don't understand what that